Phoenix Park: Motor racing

 Motor racing first took place in the park in 1903 when the Irish Gordon Bennett Race Speed Trials were held on the main straight for both cars and motorcycles.
 This was followed in 1929 by the Irish International Grand Prix; the first of three Irish motor racing Grand Prix.
 Racing took place from 1932 until the beginning of the Second World War in 1939 and was revived again in 1949 with a sprint on the Oldtown circuit followed the next year by a full racing meeting again and has been used virtually continuously until today.
 Over the years seven different circuits have been used, two of which are named after the famous Ferrari World Champion racing driver Mike Hawthorn.

 Phoenix Park Motor Races

 After the Grand Prix events, motor racing continued at the park through the 1980s and 1990s and up to 2012, with many events broadcast live on RTÉ.
 It featured many drivers including Eddie Jordan, Eddie Irvine and Tommy Byrne.

 Great Ireland Run

-The Great Ireland Run, a 10 km running competition, has been held annually each April in the park since 2003.
+The Great Ireland Run, a 10 km race, has been held annually each April in the park since 2003.
 It includes races for professional runners and the public and the 2010 edition attracted over 11,000 participants.
 Athletes such as Sonia O'Sullivan and Catherina McKiernan are among the race's past winners.